bajracae/war-card-game/README.md

 # war-card-game
 This game is a programming assignment for a job application.

+## Python version
+I used Python 2.7.5 during the development of this project.

 DUE DATE OF THIS IS THE 12/22/21

 # Personal notes